-The complete application for transfer of status (GSO.2 form and written work) in hard copy format should be submitted to Barbara Morris by Monday of week 2 of the fourth term.
-In addition, the written work should be sent directly electronically to Barbara Morris.
+The complete application for transfer of status (GSO.2 form and written work) should be submitted by email to Barbara Morris by Monday of week 2 of the fourth term.
+Due to disruptions caused by Coronavirus, students may want or need to delay their Transfer of Status.
+Contact Barbara Morris once you have your supervisor's approval.